wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-messaging-extensions/includes/3-exercise-action-commands.md

 Using the left-hand navigation, select **Bot management** > **Settings**.

-Locate the property **Configuration** > **Messaging endpoint** and set the domain to the NGrok domain.
+Locate the property **Configuration** > **Messaging endpoint** and set the domain to the ngrok domain.

 Finally, save your changes to the bot configuration using the **Save** button at the top of the page.

 > [!IMPORTANT]
-> The free version of Ngrok will create a new URL each time you restart the web server.
+> The free version of ngrok will create a new URL each time you restart the web server.
 Make sure you update the **Messaging endpoint** of your URL each time you restart the web server when you are testing the app.

 ### Install the custom app in Microsoft Teams